Mean-Variance Hedging on uncertain time horizon in a market with a jump: Introduction

-The rest of the paper is organized as follow.
-In Section 2, we present the details of the probabilistic model for the financial market, and set the mean-variance hedging on random horizon.
-In Section 3, we show how the construct the associated BSDEs via the martingale optimality principle.
-We then state the two main theorems.
-The first one concerns the existence of a solution to the associated system of BSDEs and the second one is a verification Theorem which gives an optimal strategy via the solution of the BSDEs.
+The paper is organized as follows.
+In Section 2, we present the details of the probabilistic model for the financial market, and setup the mean-variance hedging on random horizon.
+In Section 3, we show how to construct the associated BSDEs via the martingale optimality principle and we state the two main theorems of this paper.
+The first one concerns the existence of a solution to the associated system of BSDEs and the second one is a verification theorem which gives an optimal strategy via the solution of the BSDEs.
 Then, Section 4 is dedicated to the proof of the existence of solution to the associated system of BSDEs.
 Finally, some technical results are relegated to the appendix.